 Fredonia's StartUp NY Committee has been charged with developing an objective vetting process for rating business proposals submitted for the StartUP program.
 The committee serves in an advisory capacity to the President and Cabinet.
-Kevin Kearns, Vice President for Engagement and Economic Development, chairs the committee.
-Remaining members of the Fredonia StartUP Committee include the following individuals:
+The Vice President for Engagement and Economic Development chairs the committee.
+Other members of the Fredonia StartUP Committee include:

-David Tiffany, VP for University Advancement; Executive Director of the Fredonia College Foundation
+Fredonia VP for University Advancement/ Exec.
+Dir. of the Fredonia College

-Elizabeth Praetorius, VP for Finance and Administration Robert Fritzinger, Director of the Fredonia Technology Incubator Markus Kessler, Director Facilities Planning Susan McNamara, Asst.
-Professor of Business Administration - Entrepeneurship John Staples, Assoc.
-Professor of History; United University Professionals Rep. Peter Reinelt, Assoc.
-Professor of Economics; Univ.
+Foundation Fredonia VP for Finance and Administration Director of the Fredonia Technology Incubator Director of Fredonia Facilities Planning Asst.
+Professor of Business Administration - Entrepeneurship Fredonia United University Professionals Rep. Fredonia Professor of Economics Fredonia Univ.
 Senate Planning and Budget Comm.

-Kevin Sanvidge, Director of Chautauqua County Industrial Development Agency Richard Alexander, former CC IDA Director; Fredonia College Council member.
-Anthony J. Dolce, Mayor, City of Dunkirk Dr. Len Faulk, Emeritus professor and community development leader Stephen Keefe, Mayor, Village of Fredonia Kevin Muldowney, Assistant to Sen. Cathy Young Steve Neratko, Director of Planning & Development, City of Dunkirk Andrew Tomidy, Student representative
+Director of Chautaugua County Industrial Development Agency Chair of the Local Economic Development (LED) group of the Northern Chautauqua Community Foundation, Fredonia College Council member Mayor, City of Dunkirk Mayor, Village of Fredonia Emeritus professor and community development leader Assistant to Sen. Cathy Young City of Dunkirk Director of Planning & Development Fredonia Student representative

-The Committee has reviewed program guidelines, examined opportunities for business development, discussed clusters of businesses that align with the university, and drafted a process for reviewing proposals.
-The Committee has modified and will be using existing business evaluation processes adopted from the county IDA and the Fredonia Technology Incubator.
-Consistent with the StartUp NY Business Application process, prospective businesses must demonstrate financial stability, a plan for creating jobs, and fit with the campus and community.
-Proposals will be evaluated for their contributions to the Fredonia mission and to students.
+The Committee has reviewed program guidelines, examined opportunities for business development, discussed clusters of businesses that align with the university, and established a process for reviewing proposals.
+Consistent with the StartUp NY business application process, prospective businesses must demonstrate financial stability, a plan for creating jobs, and fit with the campus and community.
+Proposals are evaluated for alignment with Fredonia's Academic and Research mission, Economic Benefits, and Community Benefits.